apache/incubator-hugegraph-doc/content/en/docs/config/config-option.md

 backend                        |               | Must be set to `scylladb`. serializer                     |               | Must be set to `scylladb`.

-Others are consistent with the Cassandra backend.
+Other options are consistent with the Cassandra backend.

 ### RocksDB Backend Config Options